DPP Watchlist Sectors: How to Prepare Before the Rules Arrive

 - growing consumer and regulatory expectations around transparency

 Read the sector page on Toys and DPP readiness.
+For the full regulation analysis, see: Toy Safety Regulation: DPP Mandatory from 1 August 2030.

 What Companies in Watchlist Sectors Should Do First